akandola47/CAPSTONE-FINAL/README.md

 # https://www.linkedin.com/in/arshpreet-kandola-25460b225/

 # Overview
 The mission of this project is to analyze the differnce between soccer teams as they play as the home team versus the away team and if the idea of home field advantage actually exists and how it coluld affect goals scored.
-This project uses the Fifa_World_Cup.csv dataset, which has alot of data from a previous world cup including what stadium and city the match was played and the amount of goals the team and away team both had.
+This project uses the World_Cup_Matches.csv dataset, which has alot of data from a previous world cup including what stadium and city the match was played and the amount of goals the team and away team both had.

 # Prerequisites
 Ensure you have the following installed: